Kong/developer.konghq.com/app/_gateway_entities/route.md

 {% endmermaid %}

+Routes also allow the same Service to be used by multiple applications and apply different policies based on the Route used.

-For example, if you have an external application and an internal application that need to access the `example_service` Service, but the external application should be limited in how often it can query the Service to assure no denial of service.
-If a rate limit policy is configured for the Service when the internal application calls it, the internal application is limited as well.
+For example, say you have an external application and an internal application that need to access the `example_service` Service, but the *external* application should be limited in how often it can query the Service to avoid a denial of service.
+If you apply a rate limit policy to the Service and the *internal* application calls it, the internal application is also limited.
 Routes can solve this problem.

-In the example above, two Routes can be created, say `/external` and `/internal`, and both of them can point to `example_service`.
-You can configure a policy to limit how often the `/external` Route is used and it can be communicated to the external client for use.
-When the external client tries to access the Service via {{site.base_gateway}} using `/external`, they're rate limited.
-But when the internal client accesses the Service using {{site.base_gateway}} using `/internal`, the internal client isn't limited.
+In this example, you can create two Routes to handle the two applications, say `/external` and `/internal`, and point both of them to `example_service`.
+You can configure a policy to limit how often the `/external` Route is used.
+When the external application tries to access the Service via {{site.base_gateway}} using `/external`, they're rate limited.
+But when the internal application accesses the Service using {{site.base_gateway}} using `/internal`, the internal application isn't limited.

 ## How routing works